 Loudoun County has long-established, broad and effective environmental protections set out in its ordinances and regulations, including the Loudoun County Zoning Ordinance, Facilities Standards Manual and Revised General Plan.
 Such protections have ensured a thorough and effective network of environmental protections, which has garnered Loudoun County honors as one of the nation's most environmentally sensitive jurisdictions.
 The Chamber supports a holistic environmental strategy that is flexible, respects private property rights and the aspirations of businesses, and reflects Loudoun's diverse urban, suburban, and rural land uses.
-This includes local, state and federal environmental initiatives that rely on market-based incentives, trading programs, and voluntary compliance.
-The Chamber specifically supports voluntary initiatives promoting conservation, efficiency, and other economically viable business practices.
+This includes local, state, and federal environmental initiatives that rely on market-based incentives and voluntary compliance.